ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 **distanceOrg**

-The original distance which is the distance between two convex objects computed either by the improved MPR algorithm for the narrow phase, or the distance between Axis Aligned Bounding Boxes of two objects in the broad phase.
+The original distance which is the distance between two objects computed either in the narrow phase or in an approximate way in the broad phase (= distance between Axis Aligned Bounding Boxes).
 If `distanceOrg < 0`, then the two objects are penetrating each other.